-Roasted butternut squash fulfills its greatest destiny in this fall-forward Butternut Squash Risotto.
+Roasted butternut squash fulfills its greatest destiny in this Butternut Squash Risotto Recipe.
 Richly creamy and comforting, this is a risotto worth standing over the stovetop for (but I promise, it’s not as labor-intensive as you might think!).
-It makes a special autumn meal.

-- Feels Like You’re at a Fancy Italian Restaurant.
 If you want the quintessential date-night-at-home dinner, it’s butternut squash risotto.
-(Or Steak Fajitas if you’re more into a Mexican restaurant kind of date.)
-Bonus: when you cook dinner at home, you can get seconds!
+(Bonus: when you cook dinner at home, you can get seconds!)

-- Creamy and Indulgent.
-If you grew up on creamy, cheesy casseroles, this butternut squash risotto will scratch that nostalgic itch, but in an elevated way.
+For those of us who grew up on creamy, cheesy casseroles, this butternut squash risotto recipe will scratch that nostalgic itch, but in an elevated way.
 It’s everything you want in a comfort food dish, but with more elegance than say, Broccoli Rice Casserole.

-- The Best Winter Squash.
-Compared to the other widely-available winter squash varieties, I think we can all agree that butternut squash is the best.
-It’s creamy, earthy without being too earthy, and it has the most natural sweetness and flavor.
-You’ll also find it in my Quinoa Stuffed Butternut Squash and Crockpot Butternut Squash Soup.
+Although I do love my Instant Pot Risotto, the addition of butternut squash in this one really makes it next-level delish.
+It’s creamy, earthy without being too earthy, and it has just the right amount of natural sweetness.
+(You’ll also find it in my Quinoa Stuffed Butternut Squash and Crockpot Butternut Squash Soup.)

 - Butternut Squash.
 Follow my recipe for Roasted Pumpkin Seeds to upcycle the squash seeds into a crunchy snack!